BrewBlox/brewblox-documentation/user/startup.md

 ## Step 2: Enable SSH and WiFi

-By default, SSH is disabled on the Pi.
-It can be enabled after Etcher has written the Raspbian image to the microSD card.

-After writing the image, it will be recognized by the OS as a removable drive with two partitions. <br> Download [this archive](/pi-files.zip) and extract the contents to the `boot` partition.
+After writing the image, your SD card will be recognized by the computer as a removable drive with two partitions.
+Download [this archive](/pi-files.zip) and extract the contents into the `boot` partition.

 It contains two files: `ssh`, and `wpa_supplicant.conf`.

+The `ssh` file enables SSH, just by being there.

-Open `wpa_supplicant.conf` in a text editor.
+To configure WiFi, open `wpa_supplicant.conf` in a text editor.
 The file contents should be:

 ```
 country=YOUR_COUNTRY_CODE